 - Assumptions - things that are currently true and form the basis for a plan, but any change in them would create risk or issue.

-- Team communication plan- Here I will discuss how we will communicate - how often, in what form, etc.
+- Team communication plan- Softkraft discusses how communication will be handled with the client - how often, in what form, etc.

 While Agile software development teams are defined as cross-functional, they come with some limits.
 For example, not every software development project will include a lawyer in their team.

-To obtain a better understanding of this work you can create an organization-wide value stream map for project delivery.
-By creating this map, you will find out the amount of time spent on each type of work.
-If you take out the work that has to be done by the Agile team, you will obtain a clear image of the work that needs to be done outside the team.
+It’s important to understand the specific limits of the agile team you are working with.
+To obtain a better understanding of this, you can create an organization-wide value stream map for project delivery.
+Evaluate the work that has to be done by the agile team.
+Then, you’ll have a clear idea of the work that needs to be done outside of the team.

-The amount of work found in the value stream map is a good start for setting up the budget based on the project’s cycle labor costs.
+Note: The amount of work found in the value stream map is also a good start for setting up the budget based on the project’s labor costs.

 Every project comes with risks.
 Risks are problems that may arise over the course of project development.
 Project management has the task of identifying and reducing risk beginning at the project planning phase.
 We recommend you plan a meeting to discuss this or simply ask all the team members about what risks may arise.

-When considering risks, you should look into these areas:
+When considering software development risks, you should look into these areas: